gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 - What is the performance profile ?
 Databases based on variations of BTree will be great for reads, LSM Trees are great for writes.
-- How is the data organized in the disk ?
-Single big file that and locking so goroutines can coordinate to write, SST and WAL files that append data and lower the locking burden
+- How is the data organized on disk ?
+Single big file or folder ?
+File wide locking so goroutines can coordinate to write or SST and WAL files that append data and lower the locking burden
 - Is it Native Go code ?
-Easier to understand and contribute too (and frankly I had a bad time with signals while testing bindings to LevelDB).
+Easier to understand and contribute to (and frankly I had a bad time with signals while testing bindings to LevelDB).
 - Does it implements iterators ?
 Can I order they keys under some criteria ?
-- Does it implements transactions - most of them do and it is not like RDBMS transactions where you can commit or rollback concurrently.
+- Does it implements transactions ?
+Most of them do, but not like RDBMS transactions where you can commit or rollback concurrently.
 But they are useful for isolation.
 - Compactions, snapshots and journaling are interesting features to explore.

 Beano: born of a case of legacy
 ================================

-I was working with a set of legacy applications that were had performance issues every time new data came in twice a day.
-There was had a rigorous process and availability requirements that regulated such company, and all applications were written in frameworks that made a change to the database implementation something that could not be done in less than one year.
+I was working with a set of legacy applications that had performance issues every time new data came in twice a day.
+The company had a rigorous process and availability requirements, and all applications were written in frameworks that made a change to the database implementation something that could not be done in less than a year.
 I needed to modify the dataset quickly without changing the main database schema.

-Among all elements present in this architecture it used a service bus, which had a cache implementation based on Memcached.
+All elements in this architecture used a service bus, which had a cache implementation based on Memcached.

-We had had a script to warm up the cache by running pre-defined queries and setting the right keys on Memcached, which done wrong would case a lot of trouble as the database latency was high.
+We had had a script to warm up the cache by running pre-defined queries and setting the right keys on Memcached, which done wrong would cause a lot of trouble as the database latency was high.

 The reason I've built [Beano]((https://github.com/gleicon/beano)) is that improving